oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-01-document.md

 This includes all manner of researchers.

-The value `multiplier` indicates individuals or organizations that use existing CSAF documents or information that could be represented in CSAF and create their own CSAF documents for distribution to specific target audience.
+The value `multiplier` indicates individuals or organizations that use existing CSAF documents or information that could be represented in CSAF, and create their own CSAF documents for distribution to a specific target audience.
 A single multiplier might have target audiences.
 > For example, a National CSIRT might create different CSAF documents for the same vulnerability for critical infrastructure companies in different sectors, government agencies, non-critical industry and the public based on